ashkanmy/CSharp-Python-Langgraph-REST-API/readme.md

   <img src="https://github.com/ashkanmy/Insight-Gallery/blob/main/Figs/gui-restapi.png" width="512" height="812">
 </p>

 Here, total amount of purchased is 9,19 (€).
-Once the user clicks on "Call Langgraph to get discount ...", the control of the flow will be sent to the Python code as backend, where a graph is established using Langgraph seen below :
+Once the user clicks on "Call LangGraph to get discount ...", the control of the flow will be sent to the Python code as backend, where a graph is established using LangGraph seen below :

 <p align="center">
   <img src="https://github.com/ashkanmy/Insight-Gallery/blob/main/Figs/graph.png" width="512" height="512">